Aissac/radiant-globalize2-extension/readme.md

 * Provides the ability to translate your snippets and layouts using the Radiant admin interface.
 * Radius tags for accessing the locales and translations.
 * Possibility to completely delete the translation for a page.

+Important Notice!
+---

+The git branches of this repository hold stable versions of the extension for older versions of Radiant CMS.
+For example the _0.8_ branch is compatible with Radiant 0.8.

+To checkout one of these branches:

+    git clone git://github.com/Aissac/radiant-globalize2-extension.git vendor/extensions/globalize2
+    cd vendor/extensions/globalize2
+    git checkout -b <branch-name> origin/<remote-branch-name>

+As an example, if you're working on Radiant 0.8 you will need to checkout the 0.8 branch:

+    cd vendor/extensions/globalize2
+    git checkout -b my_branch origin/0.8

 Installation
 ---